wazuh/wazuh-documentation/source/amazon/services/cloudtrail.rst

 Run a new instance in EC2
 +++++++++++++++++++++++++

-When a user runs a new instance in EC2, an AWS event is generated.
+When an user runs a new instance in EC2, an AWS event is generated.
 As previously mentioned, the log message is collected by the Wazuh agent, and forwarded to the manager for analysis.
 The following alert will be shown in Kibana, it shows data such as instance type, the user who created it or creation date:

 .. thumbnail:: ../../images/aws/aws-ec2-1.png
   :align: center
   :width: 70%

-When a user tries to run an instance **without relevant permissions**, then the following alert will be shown in Kibana:
+When an user tries to run an instance **without relevant permissions**, then the following alert will be shown in Kibana:

 .. thumbnail:: ../../images/aws/aws-ec2-2.png
   :align: center